davidlormor/hawkins.io/wip/untitled.md

 Astute readers will notice that implementation is stateless.
 The use case is the only object that contains state.
 It connects the stateful and stateless parts of the application.
-In order for this to the work, the use case takes in the current user is and passes it along to objects that need it.
+In order for this to the work, the use case takes in the current user and passes it along to objects that need it.
 The use case is still failing at this point.
 `CreateTodo` must be modified to complete it.